FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/10_Task9.md

 ### Service-Mesh obvserbility
-We can install a ISTIO added on **kiali** to check the Web GUI based dashboard
+We can install a ISTIO added on **kiali** to check the Web GUI based dashboard together with **prometheus**, kiali show you a comprehensive traffic graph

 - install kiali
 Install Kiali for observability: